James Mosman: John Mosman and Walsingham

-His son John Mosman, Janet King, and James Cockie's children were given pacifications by the Parliament of Scotland in October 1581.
-John Mosman was sometimes known as "John Mosman younger" to distinguish him from his uncle, who was an established Edinburgh goldsmith.
+John Mosman, James Mosman's son, was sometimes known as "John Mosman younger" to distinguish him from an uncle.
 He carried a letter to John Lauder at Sheffield, a member of Queen Mary's household, from his father James Lauder, a court musician, in October 1582.
 He also wrote to John Lauder from London, asking him to reply and tell him if Queen Mary was not planning to benefit him.
 In November he wrote to Mary asking for a reward as the son of her "grace's master coiner and true subject", enough to start a trade and support his brothers and sisters.
-He had previously sent her an account of outstanding sums she owed his father.
-He had spent four months in London waiting for a reply from her and spent all his money.
+He had previously sent her an account of outstanding sums she owed his father James Mosman (died 1573).
+John Mosman had spent four months in London waiting for a reply from Mary and spent all his money, despite the recent sale of his lands at Currie.

 John Mosman was interviewed in London by the Scottish poet and spy William Fowler, who found him plain and simple and fit only for carrying letters.
 He became involved with the correspondence of the French ambassador Michel de Castelnau and was monitored by Francis Walsingham.
-Despite Fowler's judgement of his skills, Walsingham intercepted a number of letters in March 1583 which referred to Mosman's verbal reports, and he wished that he had been arrested as a "bad instrument".
-Fowler advised Walsingham that Mosman could be caught with letters of Mary, Queen of Scots and the French diplomat La Mothe Fénelon in a ship at Gravesend.
+Despite Fowler's low opinion of his skills, Walsingham intercepted a number of letters in March 1583 which referred to Mosman's verbal reports, and he wished that Mosman had been arrested as a "bad instrument".
+Fowler advised Walsingham that Mosman could be caught carrying letters of Mary, Queen of Scots, and the French diplomat La Mothe Fénelon in a ship at Gravesend.

+An English diplomat in Scotland, William Davison reported that Mosman carried letters for Maineville, a French diplomat in Edinburgh.
 The English ambassador in Scotland, Robert Bowes wrote to Walsingham in June 1583 that John Mosman was ready to go by "privily by land to London, with good store of letters" for Michel de Castelnau.
 Mosman knew that Bowes was watching him.

 Coded letters mentioning Mary's intention to reward John Mosman with 100 Écu were discovered in the Bibliothèque nationale de France and deciphered in 2023.